Modeling the Terrain

-When you draw a pathway, you add its start and end points, and, possibly, one or more intermediate points to create turns.
+When you draw a pathway, you add its start and end points and, possibly, one or more intermediate points to create turns.
 The locations of all of these points define the shape of the central line.
 Each point has a diamond-shaped handle.
 Finally, the created pathway goes along the central line with a specified width.

 To make the pathway go in a different way, move one or multiple of its points.

 The part of a pathway between two points is called a segment.
-By default, all segments are straight, but you can make a segment rounded by dragging a circular handle in the middle of this segment.
+By default, all segments are straight, but you can make a segment rounded by dragging a circular handle in the middle of the segment.

 You can see in the 2D and 3D views that the sides of the rounded segments are made out of a number of straight lines rather than an arc.
-Such an approximation lets the program render the 3D view slightly faster.
+Such an approximation lets the app render the 3D view slightly faster.
 If you need to have a perfect arc, move the Smoothness slider to the right.

 Add or Delete Points

 Points play the key role in editing a pathway.
 At some moment, you may find out that there are not enough of the original points to shape the path as you want.
 In this case, you can add more points.